Busedame/get_next_line/README.md

 	What is getting stored in the `readnow` variable on first get_next_line() call:
 	"Hello, there!\nHo"
 ```
-4. In this example, we have encountered a newline character.
+4. In this example:
+- We have encountered a newline character.
 But our line is a bit longer
 than expected ("Hello, there!\nHo").
-We want the `get_next_line()` function to return "Hello, there!\n",
+- We want the `get_next_line()` function to return "Hello, there!\n",
 because that is the first line.
-Since the `read()` function can't "unread" what has already been read, we need to store the
+- Since the `read()` function can't "unread" what has already been read, we need to store the
 **remainder** somewhere.
-The remainder in this case is "Ho", because this
-belongs to the next line.
+- The remainder in this case is "Ho", because this belongs to the next line.
 5. The `get_next_line()` function will return "Hello, there!\n" on the first call,
 and then store "Ho" for the next function call.
-The next time `get_next_line()`
+The next time `get_next_line()` is called:
-is called, it already has "Ho" from last function call -> it reads again using `read()` ->
+- It already has "Ho" from last function call.
+- It reads again using `read()`.
-appends "w are you?\n" to "Ho", and it returns the line "How are you?".
+- It appends "w are you?\n" to "Ho".
+- Lastly t returns the line "How are you?".
 ```bash
 	What the file contains:
 	Hello, there!